aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/isaveoptions/_index.md

 ```

-Specifies whether the presentation Hyperlinks with JavaScript calls will be skipped while saving.
+Specifies whether to skip hyperlinks with JavaScript calls when saving the presentation.
 Read/write boolean.
-Default value is false.
+The default value is false.

 --------------------